 It’s time to enable your team with an API gateway solution that allows developers to focus on building innovations while making it easier for the organization to meet business goals by accessing the data they need securely and fast.
 With MuleSoft Anypoint Flex Gateway your organization can achieve success quickly and make an impact on your customer experiences now.

-If you’d like to learn more about Anypoint Flex Gateway’s benchmarking numbers and methodology, read more in the upcoming Anypoint Flex Gateway Benchmarking Guide.
+If you’d like to learn more about Anypoint Flex Gateway’s benchmarking numbers and methodology, read more in our Anypoint Flex Gateway Benchmarking Guide.
 This whitepaper focuses on Local Mode only for performance to minimize the number of dependencies in the testing.

 Disclaimer: The MuleSoft Performance Engineering team collected the numbers presented in this report.
 The metrics were collected in a controlled environment and should not be explicitly used to size deployments.